 A breast lift raises the breasts to a more youthful and “perky” position on the chest.
-This includes moving the areola to a higher position on your breast.
-Some of the reasons women choose to have a breast lift are because their: • breasts are elongated, flat or stretched. • breasts are uneven. • areolas are enlarged or point downward and are low on the breast. • nipples are at or below the crease of the breast.
+This includes moving the areola to a higher position on each breast and assuring their proper, symmetrical placement.
+There are many reasons women choose to undergo a mastopexy including:

-After your breast lift incision is made, Dr. Broadway will:
+After a breast lift incision is made, Dr. Broadway or Dr. Cisco will:

-- lift and reshape the underlying breast tissue to improve your breast shape and firmness.
+- lift and reshape the underlying breast tissue to improve the breast shape and firmness.

-- raise your nipples and areolas to a higher, more natural height.
+- raise the nipples and areolas to a higher, more natural height.

 - reduce enlarged areolas by removing excess skin at the perimeter (if needed).